Follow our simple steps when transacting online and stay safe.

-- Make sure your computer has anti-virus software including an active firewall and update it regularly when using it for online banking.
+- Make sure your computer has the latest up to date anti-virus software including an active firewall and update it regularly when using it for online banking.

-- When accessing Business24, we highly recommend you use a secure computer or device with restricted access only.
+- When accessing Business24, we highly recommend you use a secure or separate computer or device with restricted access only for online banking.

 It is the responsibility of your own business to control who does and does not have access to Business24 online banking as you are responsible for authorised users on your account.
 For example, if an authorised user is no longer employed by your business, please contact your branch to block their access to Business24.